THE MUSEUM'S EXHIBIT ON THE REVOLUTION COVERS A FULL FLOOR, BUT VIOLENCE AND SANS-CULOTTES* ALMOST VANISH

 -- Albert Soboul, La Révolution française, 1965

-- This famous picture, absent for five of my six visits, finally appeared in a dark corner in an arid presentation that was hard to see:
+- On a sixth visit it finally appeared in a dark corner, in an arid presentation that was hard to see:

 # # #